drstonebraker/plaidchat/README.md

 Styles were written with attention paid to modularity, maintainability, and best-practices -- allowing for greater speed of development and demonstrating the modularity skills necessary for larger team projects.

+In addition, styles were written to responsively accommodate a range of devices and screen sizes.

 #### Backend

 **Database**